ncatilo/js-stack-demo-webapi/README.md

 3. Execute the following terminal commands

     ```
-    sudo npm install nodemon -g
+    sudo npm i typescript -g
-    sudo npm install
-    sudo npm test
-    sudo nodemon server.js
+    sudo tsc -w
     ```

+    These will install typescript globally onto your machine and auto-compile your .ts files into /dist/*.js files at every change

     For Windows, run the same command lines above without the keyword, `sudo`

-    All tests should have passed with green check marks and the API could now be launched at http://localhost:3000/api
+4. Press F5 on Windows or Play button on Mac to launch http://localhost:3000 in debug mode.

 ## Useful development tools to download and install